Keep your cash safe and secure with one of these top cash registers for small businesses

 There’s a wide range of cash registers on the market designed to meet the needs of small businesses.
 Many are specifically designed for use in certain industries, such as catering, or for retailers selling bar-coded items.

 The best one for you depends on the nature of your particular business and your budget.
+Strapped for time?
+We've got a handy cost comparison service so you can find out what's best for you.
+Fancy some extra research?
 Here we look at five of the best cash registers for restaurants and small businesses.

 Best Five Cash Registers for Restaurants and Small Businesses